drone/drone-plugin-go/README.md

 plugin.Parse()
 ```

-Your plugin configuration data (from the `.drone.yml` file) will be provided in the `data` section of the JSON input.
+Note that your plugin configuration data (declared in the `.drone.yml` file) will be provided in the `data` section of the JSON input.

 ### Shared Volumes